 One of the keys to treatment and prevention of nummular dermatitis involves keeping the skin moisturized.
 Lotions, creams, and bath oils may help prevent an outbreak.
 If the condition flares up, a common treatment involves the application of topical corticosteroids.
 Oral antihistamines may help lessen itching.
 More severe cases sometimes respond to ultraviolet light treatment.

-This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Karen Eshraghi, offering Nummular Dermatitis treatment to the residents of Lebanon, Missouri.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Kyle Eash and Dr. Paul Gruber, offering Nummular Dermatitis treatment to the residents of St. Peters, Missouri.